ULL-ESIT-PL/hello-llvm/docs/what-is-IR/README.md

 Steps 1-3 are specific to the source language of the input program, whereas all other steps are agnostic to the language; the IR is the first such language-agnostic representation.
-Using this scheme, one can conceive different compilers that all share the "middle" and "back"-ends of the sequence above:
+Using this scheme, one can conceive different compilers that all share the "middle" and "back"-ends

 ![](https://github.com/felipepiovezan/felipepiovezan.github.io/raw/main/docs/compilers/llvm_ir_p1/more_frontends.svg)